 Tips to creating the perfect monogram:

-6. Try to use Flexi Fill fonts to give texture.
-Like the Glyphs, they are professionally prepared, so they work and provide soft, supple embroidery, click here to view flexi fill fonts.
+- Try to use Flexi Fill fonts to give texture.
+They are professionally prepared, so they work and provide soft, supple embroidery.

 Here are some ideas from our very own, Linda Rayburn.
 She has brought so many beautiful and inventive uses of the historic monogram combined with the modern twist frames, borders, and fills.
 Besides being beautiful- her monograms are extremely stitch-friendly.
 They could have only a few trims which make for a soft and supple stitch out.
 It seems intimidating at first, but with practice, this becomes a sort of game to be the fewest trims possible.